therealmistericraft/MisteriBot/example_guild_id.md

 Welcome message as python list, user input split at ingredients (e.g. ``&member_name&``), but it should be saved in the list anyway, so you can exchange it when the message is sent.

 ### Line 3:
 Help embeds.
 It cannot be custom set, but it should be avaiable in different languages.
-Saved as List too, it is easier to change the embeds with the code (no if clauses anymore, but list counter as embed pages), but has to be changed (TODO)!
+Saved as List too, it is easier to change the embeds with the code (no if clauses anymore, but list counter as embed pages), but has to be changed (***TODO***)!

 ### Line 4:
+Warnings as a dict (warning id - warning content) in a dict (user id - dict)